Bemetara district

 Bemetara district is a new district in the state of Chhattisgarh, India.
+Bemetara city is administrative headquarter of the district.

 The district was formally inaugurated by the Chief Minister, Raman Singh, on 13 January 2012.
 Shruti Singh, IAS became the first district collector.
 Bemetara has two administrative subdivisions, Bemetara and Saja.

 The present collector of Bemetara is Vilas Sandeepan Bhoskar, IAS.

 Demographics

 The district has a population of 795,759, of which 74,567 (9.37%) live in urban areas.
 Bemetara district has a sex ratio of 1001 females per 1000 males and a literacy rate of 70.58%.
 Scheduled Castes and Scheduled Tribes make up 18.10% and 4.67% of the population respectively.

 According to the 2011 census, 97.43% of the population spoke Chhattisgarhi and 1.96% Hindi as their first language.

 Administration

 Blocks/Mandals

-Bemetara district consists of 5 Thasil (Taluk).
-The following are the list of the Thasil (Taluk) in Bemetara district:
+Bemetara district consists of 5 tehsils (taluka).
+The following is a list of the tehsils (talukas) in Bemetara district: